Working with Singles

 // rerender the component whenever this value changes

-const currentValue = singles.activeUser.use();
+const currentValue = store.activeUser.use();

 Example of set():